CERTCC/CERT-Guide-to-CVD/docs/howto/operations/infrastructure.md

 [ A number of third-party CVD platforms now exist to facilitate communication between vendors and reporters \[11,12,13,14\].
-Although they are often referred to as bug bounty platforms, often the "bounty" aspect is in fact optional---vendors can use bug bounty platforms to receive reports without needing to compensate reporters unless they choose to do so.
+Although they are often referred to as bug bounty platforms, often the "bounty" aspect is in fact optional&mdash;vendors can use bug bounty platforms to receive reports without needing to compensate reporters unless they choose to do so.